JoseCMRocha/angular-window-storage/README.md

     // Code here...
   }]);
 ```
-That's it you are ready to go ...
+That's it you are ready to go, but if you need ...
 ### Configure the provider
 ```javascript
 angular.module('yourLegendaryApp', ['WindowStorageModule'])